gbenroscience/layit/README.md

 You can see an example site [here](https://gbenroscience.github.io/layitdemo/file.html), showing layit being used to position things with ease(ignore the design, please)

+##Welcome to Layit v0.1.0

+### What's new?

+The best things come in small packages.

+1. **_layit_**'s layout system now uses raw constraints instead of `VFL/EVFL`(Visual Format Language/Extended Visual Format Language).
+The former system was defining layout relationships using `VFL` and then feeding the `VFL` to the autolayout library.
+The library then parses the `VFL` and generates raw constraints which are applied to the views.
+For complex layouts, this means that the library generate lots of `VFL` strings which the underlying autolayout library would then need to parse.
+The rendering hence takes a hit.
+In this new version, **layit** gains speed by generating raw constraints from the xml layouts, which are then passed to autolayout.js.

+2. The folder structure has been changed to fit better with project development structure realities.
+   The former structure had both user files and library files in the same folder which wasn't efficient when the library would need to be updated from the VCS.
+   Now, all the developer needs to do is create a folder for their resources called **layitres** as a sibling folder of(in same directory as) the **layit** library folder.
+   Copy your layouts, images and scripts folder to that folder.
+That's it.
+If the developer is careful enough, they can change the default name of the folder from **layitres** to whatever they want.
+   To do this, go into the **layits** folder and find the common-constants file in the **sys** folder.
+   Now, find the constant named: **RESOURCES**, then change the value to whatever you have named your folder as.

+3. Because of Point 1 above, we have flexibility to make the library more powerful.
+Guidelines work better now,also we have implemented priorities on the width, height and the constraint properties, such as `start_start`,  `end_end`, `start_end`, `end_start`, top_top, `bottom_bottom`, `top_bottom`, `bottom_top`, `cx_align` and `cy_align`.
+Specifying the priority is totally optional.
+If you do not specify it, a priority of `REQUIRED` or `1000` is assumed.
+   To specify it on any property, just use the: `property="value@priority"` syntax So for instance: `width="20px@1000"` or `height="width@750"` or `start_start="some_id@251"`.
+The priority definitions follow iOS Autolayout rules.

 You can achieve very complex layouts very quickly using constraints.
 In addition, we adopted the cool xml style of Google's android xml layouts which allow you build layouts very quickly instead of the weird but **powerful?** syntax of VFL and EVFL.
 To make things even sweeter, we have changed the long names given to the constraint properties in the android xml syntax, to much shorter versions to allow for quick typing and to reduce bloat, e.g: `app:layout_constraintBottom_toBottomOf="parent"` becomes: `bottom_bottom='parent'`

-### NOTE: Some of the more advanced constraint properties in Android xml's ConstraintLayout are not yet supported, such as chaining, layout weight, priorities(from autolayout) etc.
+### NOTE: Some of the more advanced constraint properties in Android xml's ConstraintLayout are not yet supported, such as chaining, layout weight.
 ## Usage

 You need the entire project folder, so clone this repository and place it(the `layit` folder) in the root of your web project.<br>
-The xml files in the layouts directory are good and simple examples also.
-But you may delete them as they hold no value for your project.
-When you create an html file in your web project, depending on your code organization, it should look like this:
+When you create a `html` file in your web project, depending on your code organization, it should look like this:
 ```html
 <html>
     <head>